sire-ambrose/WhatsApp-Status-Saver/README.md

 An apk app that saves whatsapp status built with python

 ## Downloading
-1. Click on view code above
-2. Click on sire-0.1-armeabi-v7a-debug (10).apk
+1. Click on sire-0.1-armeabi-v7a-debug (10).apk
-3. Click on view raw
+2. Click on view raw

 ## Installation
 1. Download the file from GitHub